-The following table summarizes our borrowings and long-term debt as of September 30, 2005 (in thousands):
+The following table summarizes our borrowings and long-term debt:

+At Dece mber 31, 2005

+(In t housands)

-Convertible debentures \$ 9,100
+Convertible debentures, net \$ 9,151

-Bank term note 3,333
+Bank term note 3,021

 Promissory note to landlord 1,292

-4% note payable 45
+4% note payable 34

-Revolving line of credit 1,711
+Revolving line of credit 1,389

-\$ 15,481
+\$ 14,887

-Our revolving line of credit agreement, which expired on August 1, 2005, and which has been verbally extended by the bank until a new arrangement is negotiated, provides for borrowings of up to \$5.0 million subject to a borrowing formula based upon qualified accounts receivable and inventories as defined in the credit agreement.
-At September 30, 2005, we had \$4.7 million available under the revolving line of credit, of which \$3.0 million was unused.
+Effective August 1, 2005, we renewed our credit agreement with our bank.
+This credit agreement, which expires on July 31, 2006, provides for borrowings of up to \$5.0 million subject to a borrowing formula based upon qualified accounts receivable and inventories as defined in the credit agreement.
+At December 31, 2005, we had \$3.3 million available under the revolving line of credit, of which \$1.9 million was unused.
+We believe the combination of available borrowings on our line of credit and our internally generated cash flows will be sufficient to enable us to execute our operating plans and meet our obligations on a timely basis for at least the next twelve months.